ricaelum42/Replication-of-SafeDrug/README.md

     - drugbank_drugs_info.csv: A mapping file that maps from drug names to drug SMILES string.
     - drug-DDI.csv: Contains DDI information for each pair of CID

-We used the data preprocessing code provided by the author to obtain preprocessed data.
+We used the existing data preprocessing code provided by the author to obtain preprocessed data.
-Download the processing.py file from the author's repository [SafeDrug/data](https://github.com/ycq091044/SafeDrug/tree/main/data)
+Download the processing.py file from the author's repository [SafeDrug/data](https://github.com/ycq091044/SafeDrug/tree/main/data).
 Run the processing code to get preprocessed data
 ```
 python processing.py